-During the year ended December 31, 2022, we repurchased 4,527,887 shares for a total of approximately \$280.1 million with an average share price of \$61.86.
+During the year ended December 31, 2022, we repurchased 4,527,887 shares, for approximately \$280.1 million with an average share price of \$61.86.
 These repurchases were made under open market transactions, including through plans complying with Rule 10b5-1 under the Exchange Act, and pursuant to the share repurchase program authorized by our Board of Directors.